SSD Savoia 1908 FC: From U.S. Savoia to U.S. Torrese

-In 1944, for political reasons, had to renounce both the emblem of the Savoy, the symbol of the club, both the name changed first in Ilva Torrese and then in Unione Sportiva Torrese.
-During the last years of the Second World War he participated in the 1944 Liberation Cup and the 1945 Campano Mixed Championship, placing himself second and ninth respectively.
+In 1944, for political reasons, the club had to renounce both the emblem of the Savoy, the symbol of the club, and its name, changed first to Ilva Torrese and then to Unione Sportiva Torrese.
+During the last years of the Second World War it participated in the 1944 Liberation Cup and the 1945 Campano Mixed Championship, coming second and ninth respectively.
 At the resumption of the championships the Torrese was classified fourth in 1945–46, which thanks to the renunciations of Benevento and Gladiator, earned it the first promotion in Serie B of its history.
-Under the presidency Carotenuto, the technical guide of Dario Compiani and with the goals of the attacking trio Eugenio Calleri, Renato Ghezzi and Secondo Rossi, the team was classified sixth in 1946–47, which is today the highest point reached by the company from the establishment of the single round.
-With the reduction of the federal cadres, the 12th place of 1948 sanctioned the return in Serie C. From that year the club began to weaken by establishing a slow decline in which there were 4 retrocessions compared to a single promotion up to the bankrupt in 1955, the year that also saw the closure of the Campo Formisano that had hosted the whites for about a quarter of a century.
+Under the presidency of Carotenuto, the technical guidance of Dario Compiani and with the goals of the attacking trio Eugenio Calleri, Renato Ghezzi and Secondo Rossi, the team was classified sixth in 1946–47, which is today the highest point reached by the club from the establishment of the single round.
+With the reduction of the federal cadres, the 12th place of 1948 saw its return to Serie C. From that year the club began a slow decline in which there were 4 demotions compared to a single promotion in 1955, the year that also saw the closure of the Campo Formisano that had hosted the whites for about a quarter of a century.

 U.S. Savoia

-In 1955 a new club restarts as Unione Sportiva Savoia 1908, relegating down to Serie D and even Promozione.
-Two consecutive promotions, in 1964 and 1965, led Savoia to Serie C, where however played just for one season.
+In 1955 a new club restarted as Unione Sportiva Savoia 1908, relegating down to Serie D and even Promozione.
+Two consecutive promotions, in 1964 and 1965, led Savoia to Serie C, where however played it just for one season.

 In 1978/1979, Savoia was admitted by the Italian Football Federation to the newborn Serie C2 division, playing at that level until 1981/1982.
 Savoia returned to play Serie C2 eight years later, and promoted to Serie C1 in 1994/1995 after playoffs under coach Luigi De Canio.
 In 1998/1999, under coach Osvaldo Jaconi, popular for his successful years at Castel di Sangro, Savoia qualified for the Serie B promotion playoffs.
 In the playoff semifinals, Savoia sensationally eliminated Palermo, winning both the matches, and defeating 2–0 Juve Stabia in a final, and also a derby between two rival teams.
 In 1999/2000, despite a fairly good start, Savoia quickly entered into crisis, and Jaconi was fired at the 14th day, being replaced by Franco Varrella, who however was unable to save the team from relegation.
 After an unenthusiastic Serie C1 campaign in 2000/2001, in the next summer Savoia was cancelled because of financial troubles.
 On those days, an Eccellenza club from Naples, Internapoli, accepted to relocate to Torre Annunziata and switched its denomination to Intersavoia, quickly obtaining promotion to Serie D. Following that promotion, the team has assumed the former denomination.

 At the end of the 2008–09 Serie D season the club was relegated to Eccellenza, but was excluded from that championship during the following season.